Forest Fires & Rising Temperatures in Portugal

 Wildfire in northern Portugal 2022 |

 There has been an increase in the number of wildfires in Portugal and Spain over recent years.
+According to research by academics of NASA data published in the journal Nature Ecology & Evolution, Portugal is among the countries in Europe worst affected in recent years.
 Just this month firefighters in Portugal have been battling a huge blaze that has injured a number of people.
 During the current European heatwave temperatures in Portugal are forecast to exceed 40°C.

 In 2017 more than 100 people were killed in wildfires in the municipality of Pedrógão Grande in central Portugal and other areas.
 Many were trapped by flames and burned to death in their cars.